by Rajan P. Parrikar

 The Atrauli-Jaipur trio of Kesarbai, Mogubai and Kishori represents the acme of musical achievement.

 Kesarbai Kerkar makes navigation in ragaspace look like duck soup.
 This is vocalism at its jaw-dropping best: jiyara tarase.

-Another Atrauli-Jaipur legend, Mogubai Kurdikar.
+Another Atrauli-Jaipur exemplar, Mogubai Kurdikar.

 Mogubai’s daughter Kishori Amonkar rounds off the Atrauli-Jaipur feast.